• Skip to primary navigation

 Chicken thighs don't get the glory they deserve.
 Everyone always wants chicken breasts, which are great but chicken thighs are amazing too.

-They are fattier than other cuts of the chicken, which means more flavor and juicier meat.
+They are fattier than other cuts of chicken, which means more flavor and juicier meat.
 They don't dry out like chicken breasts sometimes do.
 And the size of a thigh is a perfect portion.

-I do love chicken breasts and use them all the time, but don't discount the deliciousness of thighs.
+I do love chicken breasts and use them all the time but don't discount the deliciousness of thighs.
 They are a great way to mix up a regular routine.

 Cook your thighs with the skin on, unless a recipe directly states to remove the skin, like in this baked chicken and rice recipe.